When to Cut New Grass: What to Know Before Your First Mow

 When it comes to taking care of a new lawn, one of the most frequently asked questions is: when to cut new grass?
 It’s not just about aesthetics; the timing of your first mow can greatly influence the health and vitality of your lawn.
 Knowing when and how to cut your young, tender grass is crucial for establishing a robust and healthy lawn.

-When to Cut New Grass
+- Knowing When to Cut New Grass for the First Time

 Introduction